Estimated reading time: 2 minutes

 The devotees of Lord Shiva celebrate the festival in Shiva temples all over Nepal.
 However, Pashupatinath, Nepal’s oldest temple, deserves special recognition.

-The Hindu devotees will offer a ritual bath to the Shiva Lingam with milk, ghee, butter and dung.
-In addition, they chant mantras, perform poojas, and offer food and fruits to Shiva on this auspicious day.
+On this auspicious day, Hindu devotees offer the Shiva Lingam, a ritual bath with milk, ghee, butter, and dung.
+They also chant mantras, perform poojas, and offer food and fruits to Shiva.

 Unlike other Hindu festivals, Hindu devotees celebrate the Maha Shivaratri festival at night.
 This festival is very special to females, and on this day, married women observe fasting for their husband’s well-being while unmarried pray for a suitable husband like Lord Shiva.

 Hindu devotees from Nepal and India will visit Pashupatinath Temple on this day, which will be crowded.
-But on the other hand, you can witness different types of naked Sadhus covered with ashes.
+However, you can witness different types of naked Sadhus covered with ashes.